 The melatonin in black, purple and red rice protects against breast cancer in several ways.
 Melatonin protects against ER+ breast cancer by reducing aromatase activity within the breast, thereby decreasing estrogen production.
 Melatonin has also been found to reduce triple negative breast cancer growth, proliferation and migration in cell and animal studies.
 In addition, melatonin has been shown to reduce the cardiotoxicity associated with Adriamycin (doxorubicin) chemotherapy.

 Brown rice syrup, which is not regulated in the U.S. with respect to arsenic and other heavy metal content, may be produced from rice sourced from countries with high levels of contamination.
 Brown rice syrup is a sweetener found in some cereal and high energy bars and high energy drinks, including those with the "organic" label.
-Since it is impossible for consumers to evaulate the safety of brown rice syrup, foods containing this ingredient should be limited or avoided.
+Since it normally is not possible for consumers to determine the source or evaluate the safety of brown rice syrup, consumption of foods containing this ingredient should be limited.

 Wild rice (e.g., Zizania palustris) refers to four species of plants, three of which are native to North America, that are distantly related to rice.